 If you want to get a complete overview of the available options, you should check out the official documentation.

 Alternatives to the WooCommerce Subscriptions plugin

 As we have seen, the extension provides the perfect solution for offering different types of subscription-based products or services.

-In fact, there are a few premium plugins which also allow you to create such products or services on your WordPress site.
+In fact, there are a few premium plugins which also allow you to create such products or services on your site.
 Let’s take a look at those plugins –

 You can use this plugin to create different types of membership plans like membership for getting a specific product, adding membership with a product, allow the same membership plan with various products, create a members-only area, etc.

 WooCommerce Memberships allows you to offer special discounts and reserve special benefits for the members.
 It is also possible to import or export the members list as CSV files.